MoenMi/notes/classes/cs438/1-intro.md

-# 1 - Introduction
+# 1 - Computer Networks and the Internet

-`ipconfig` is a command in Windows and MacOS that displays all current TCP/IP network values.

-## What is the Internet?
+## 1.1 - What is the Internet?

-### The "Nuts and Bolts" View
+### 1.1.1 - A "Nuts and Bolts" Description

 - Billions of connected computing devices:
   - Hosts = end systems/nodes